PNG Salvation Army History

 PNG was part of the Australia Eastern Territory for 38 years until it became an independent command on 4th July, 1994.
 It gained territorial status on 9th December, 2000.

 In 2005, as the Army was approaching 50 years of service in PNG, the first national officers were appointed as territorial leaders: Colonels Andrew and Julie Kalai.
-Colonel Julie died in October 2006, while Commissioner Andrew Kalai remained as the territorial commander until his retirement in January 2013.
-Colonels Andy & Yvonne Westrupp are the current territorial commanders.
+Colonel Julie was promoted to glory in October 2006, while Commissioner Andrew Kalai remained as the territorial commander until his retirement in January 2013.
+Colonels Garth and Pattie Niemand are the current Territorial Commanders.